statsfm/support-docs/docs/statsfm-plus/transfer-plus.md

 ### Can you transfer my stats too?

 Unfortunately, it's not possible to transfer your stats right now.
-If you want to merge your stats from your old account into your new one, your only option is to [request your endsong files from your old account](../import/spotify-import) and upload them into your new account.
+If you want to merge your stats from your old account into your new one, your only option is to [request your extended streaming history files from your old account](../import/spotify-import) and upload them into your new account.